-Block Instructions #1 Type of Submission Application #2 Type of Application New or Continuation #4 through #7 Not required #8c Organizational DUNS Applicant DUNS# for the Organization submitting the application.
-See D&B Request a DUNS Number .
-NOTE : Applicants that apply for a grant must be capable of managing and monitoring Federal funds and project activities and outcomes.
-Recipients cannot transfer the award to another recipient organization once a grant is awarded (you may not apply under one DUNS number and switch to another later).
-Refer to section 4.7.1 Obtain a DUNS Number of this RFA. #8d Address Enter the organization street address as it appears in SAM.gov.
+Block Instructions 1 - Type of Submission Select Application 2 - Type of Application Select New 4 through 7 Not required 8.c - Organizational Unique Entity Identifier (UEI) Enter applicant UEI for the organization submitting the application.
+8.d - Address Enter the organization street address as it appears in SAM.gov.
 P.O.
-Boxes not accepted.
-Enter a 9-digit zip code. #10 Name of Federal Agency AMS, USDA #11 Catalog of Federal Domestic Assistance Number (Assistance Listing Number) 10.175 #12 Funding Opportunity Number USDA-AMS-TM-FMPP-G-21-0002 Ensure you are applying for the correct grant program. #13 Competition Identification Number Not applicable #14 Areas Affected by Project Enter cities, counties, states affected by project #15 Descriptive Title of Applicant's Project Provide a short description of the project. #16a Congressional Districts for Applicant Enter the Congressional district where your main office is located. #16b Congressional Districts for Program/Project Enter the Congressional district where your project will be implemented.
-Write "All" if the projects will be implemented in more than one location. #17 Proposed Project Start Date and End Date The performance period cannot be more than 36 months (3 years) in length.
-CB and CTA projects normally begin September 30, 2021 and should be completed by no later than September 29, 2024. #18 Estimated Funding - Federal Total Federal award requested. #18b Estimated Funding - Applicant Not applicable. #19 Is Applicant Subject to Review by State Under Executive Order 12372 Process?
-See section 4.5 Intergovernmental Review.
+Boxes will not be accepted.
+Enter a 9- digit zip code 10 - Name of Federal Agency AMS, USDA 11 - Catalog of Federal Domestic Assistance 10.175 Number (Assistance Listing Number) 12 - Funding Opportunity Number USDA-AMS-TM-FMPP-G-23-0010 Ensure you are applying for the correct grant program.
+13 - Competition Identification Number Not applicable 14 - Areas Affected by Project Enter cities, counties, states affected by project 15 - Descriptive Title of Applicant's Project Provide a short description of the project.
+16a - Congressional Districts for Applicant Enter the Congressional district where your main office is located.
+16b - Congressional Districts for Enter the Congressional district where your project Program/Project will be implemented.
+Write "All" if the projects will be implemented in more than one location.

+17 - Proposed Project Start Date and End Date Capacity Building - Your performance period cannot be more than 36 months in length.
+Planning projects normally begin September 30, 2023, and end no later than September 29, 2026.
+Community Development Training and Technical Assistance - Your performance period cannot be more than 36 months (3 years) in length.
+Implementation projects normally begin September 30, 2023 and end no later than September 29, 2026.
+Turnkey Projects - Your performance period cannot be more than 2 years in length.
+Turnkey projects normally begin September 30, 2023 and end no later than September 29, 2025.
+18 - Estimated Funding - Federal Total Federal award requested.
+18b - Estimated Funding - Applicant Not applicable.
+19 - Is Applicant Subject to Review by State Under Executive Order 12372 Process.
+See section 5.6 Intergovernmental Review.